YoannaLa/BikeMemoryGame/README.md

 ## As a returning customer:
 The better color contrast helps with user experience and
 ## Issues found during site development
-*
+* I found JavaScript extremely hard.
+I’ve been working on this for days, watching lots of youTube videos to get a better understanding.
+I’ve also took few days off work to complete this game.
+I realised I need more support; I need things to be explain to me face-to-face or in an environment I can asked question and share screen, etc., I feel like I have not been supported thou this course.
+Also what have made a massive difference in my confidence is that I've found out on Thursday, that I have failed my first assessment, which I was convinced I’ve passed.
+I’ve chatted to my mentor, and he shine some little on the feedback but the only think I could think that I will fail this one coz I don’t know what I’ve done wrong.
+I’ve asked for clarification on the feedback but have not receive anything in time.
+My mental health has suffered massively and once again not support from the anyone.
+I think I could produce much better submission if I been informed and had time to digest and get some prop clarification on what I’ve failed on.

 # Performance testing
-* I run Lighthouse tool to check performance of the website.
+* I run Lighthouse (https://developers.google.com/web/tools/lighthouse) tool to check performance of the website.
 I made one change and added missing meta-data discription to my html file and the overall preformance approved by 1%.Screenshots are presented below:

 <img src="assets/images/AccessibilityTesting.jpg">